Board & Staff

 Mike Holmes (they/he) is a black queer native of Buncombe County.
 They have spent their years in the area as an artist, musician, board member and wage worker in various industries and disciplines, where they developed skills in community organizing and event coordination.
 This experience has fueled a passion to organize those around them to obtain better treatment from employers and support mutual aid networks in order to directly help others in need.
 Amplifying the stories and voices of people who have been historically oppressed is important to Mike, and he has done so through history archival and through sharing his knowledge of Black Asheville’s history with those who aren’t familiar.
 Mike loves to make and play music, DJ, skateboard, shoot film photography, walk his dog Bear, and hang out with their lovely partner and their partner’s children.

-Emma H. Nguyen, Operations Manager
+Emma Hutchens, Operations Manager